ipums/ipums.github.io/_posts/2020/2020-10-28-upgrading-shared-conda-installation.markdown

 Out of the 60 environments we migrated from 4.3 to 4.8.5, 48 replicated using conda 4.8.5 successfully, while 12 had failures.
 Some common issues causing failures were:

--   Custom conda channel packages with really old versions no longer housed in our custom channel
+-   Custom conda channel packages with really old versions no longer housed in our custom channel.

 -   Noarch packages listed in the pip installed package list often needed to be moved to the conda section of the .yml file.
     If the package had been installed with both conda and pip in the old environment, it needed to be removed from the list of pip installed packages in the .yml file.

--   Packages installed from git clones with pip needed to be removed from the .yml file and manually installed in the `qa` environment after the new env is recreated.
+-   Packages installed from git clones with pip needed to be removed from the .yml file and manually installed in the `qa` environment after the new environment is recreated.

 ### Testing

-We ran tests in several of the `qa` environments once we had recreated them to make sure the environment seemed to be behaving as expected with the `qa` conda.
+We ran tests in several of the `qa` environments once we had recreated them to make sure the environment was behaving as expected with the `qa` conda.
 We took extra care to make sure we tested the environments that initially failed and needed some manual intervention, especially because several of these support essential internal services (mesos cluster, JupyterLab, etc.)

 ## Wrapping up loose ends

-There will be a follow-up blog post to describe our shared JupyterHub/Lab installation, and how we have reconfigured that to make the conda update process easier and less interdependent.
+There will be a future blog post to describe our shared JupyterHub/Lab installation, and how we have reconfigured that to make the conda update process easier and less interdependent.
 For now, the gist is that we have now containerized this deployment, and it needs to be pointed at the new conda installation when it is made current.

 Finally, we change the `current` conda symlink to the `qa` version and remove the old `qa` symlink.